JackJey/web.dev/src/site/content/en/blog/fencedframe/index.md

 A fenced frame can fetch the results of the FLEDGE API ad auction and display the winning ad.
 The information retrieved from FLEDGE API isn’t the URL of the ads itself, but an [opaque source](https://github.com/shivanigithub/fenced-frame/blob/master/OpaqueSrc.md) (this specific proposal is a work in-progress, but the concept remains the same).
 This allows your site to display the ads without showing the URL to the publisher.

 It's not enough to just be able to display ads.
 If the ad can postMessage to the publisher's site, like in an iframe, it can leak the content of the displayed ad.
 So unlike iframes, fenced frames don’t allow the [Messaging API](https://developer.mozilla.org/docs/Web/API/Window/postMessage).
-The publisher does not have access to the DOM inside of a fenced frame.
+The Fenced Frame is isolated from the publisher page in other ways as well.
+For instance the publisher does not have access to the DOM inside of a fenced frame.
 Also, access to the attributes such as the `name` which can be set any value to and observed by the publisher are restricted.

-In other words, fenced frames won’t replace iframes.
-Fenced frames prevent other APIs, which are allowed to access unpartitioned data, from leaking out more than necessary in a partitioned world.
+In other words, fenced frames won’t replace iframes, instead they’re a more private frame that is used when data from different top-frame partitions needs to be displayed on the same page

 ## How will this API be used?

 Fenced frames are used in combination with another API from The Privacy Sandbox to access unpartitioned data that is discussed now and proposed in the future.

-Currently, the [TURTLEDOVE API](https://github.com/WICG/turtledove) family (which is the basis for FLEDGE), [Conversion Lift Measurement](https://github.com/w3c/web-advertising/blob/main/support_for_advertising_use_cases.md#conversion-lift-measurement), [Shared Storage](https://github.com/pythagoraskitty/shared-storage) and unpartitioned storage access are candidates.
+Currently, the [TURTLEDOVE API](https://github.com/WICG/turtledove) family (which is the basis for FLEDGE), [Conversion Lift Measurement](https://github.com/w3c/web-advertising/blob/main/support_for_advertising_use_cases.md#conversion-lift-measurement) via [Shared Storage](https://github.com/pythagoraskitty/shared-storage) and unpartitioned storage access are candidates.
 For more details, refer to the [Explainer](https://github.com/shivanigithub/fenced-frame#use-caseskey-scenarios).

 ### Example usage